 - an industry guideline on financial hardship, which outlines what banks can do to help customers in need of assistance – download from www.bankers.asn.au

-- revamped Doing it tough website which details the recent banking law changes and the 2013 Banking Code of practice, also lists contact numbers for the financial hardship teams at each institution
+- Doing it tough website which details the banking law changes and the 2013 Banking Code of practice, also lists contact numbers for the financial hardship teams at each institution

 - fact sheet on financial hardship makes it easier for customers to understand what help is available and what steps to take

-- easier access to information with all banks having an ‘Are you experiencing financial difficulty?’ button on their website
+- easier access to information with all banks having an ‘Are you experiencing financial difficulty?’ button on their websites

 If you are currently experiencing financial hardship, you should contact your bank directly, or access the information above as directed.